FabianKaechele/Multivariate_Extension_Lorenz_Gini/README.md

 # Multivariate_Extension_Lorenz_Gini
-This repository contains the Python-Code for the paper: "A multivariate extension of the Lorenz curve based on copulas and a related multivariate Gini coefficient" (CITATION!!!).
+This repository contains the Python-Code for the paper: "A multivariate extension of the Lorenz curve based on copulas and a related multivariate Gini coefficient" (https://arxiv.org/abs/2101.04748).

 ## Features
 * Calculate the MEGC